Ekonk! If You Love Ice Cream

 Then we walked the five feet over to the sundae fixins area and were able to add on all the traditional toppings.
 It was craziness I tells ya.

-The ice cream here is sublime.
+The ice cream here is excellent.
 The three of us ate in stunned silence while fetal Calvin kicked and punched; his way of telling his mama to get some more of that delicious, delicious ice cream into his umbilical cord.

 So that’s exactly what she did… three times.
 Yes, that’s right… Never offer a pregnant woman unlimited free ice cream sundaes.
 (There was discussion of going for a fourth, but I think embarrassment won out over ice cream love.)